margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** common, culture, tradition, history, lore, tale, influence, ordinary, custom, spirit

 ## Courage ##
-The courage to take another step after falling.
-The spirit of hope for humanity.
-The spirit fo virtue to know how to help people.
-The muster to keep going after failing.
-The ability to live amdist danger and fear and warfare.
-The heroism to overcome cowardly ways.
+The courage to take another step after falling, the spirit of hope for humanity, the spirit fo virtue to know how to help people, the muster to keep going after failing, the ability to live amdist danger and fear and warfare, and the heroism to overcome cowardly ways.

 <br>